-Have a casual communication channel in a chat app like Workplace, Slack, or Google Hangouts.
+Have a casual communication channel in a chat app like Workplace, Slack or Google Hangouts.
 Often some of the best ideas come out of these casual conversations.

 Bring them in, if you can.
-Remote workers, freelancers, or those who telecommute regularly can benefit from occasional meet-and-greet events and in-person reviews.
+Remote workers, freelancers or those who telecommute regularly can benefit from occasional meet-and-greet events and in-person reviews.

 Use video chat.
-A lot of our communication is nonverbal, and video chat is often very helpful when in-person chat is not possible.
+A lot of our communication is non-verbal, and video chat is often very helpful when in-person chat is not possible.

 The key is to be proactive with your communication.
 Take an active role in touching base, and use email, chat, phone, and video where appropriate.

-This need for clear communication begins before you even hire an employee.
+The need for clear communication begins before you even hire an employee.
 There are key questions you’ll need to ask potential remote workers, including their own experience with remote work, how they prefer to organize their work, and how they like to receive feedback.
 Even processes like filing workman’s comp claims will need to be ironed out and explained to new hires (these can still be a reality for employees working remotely, as long as the injury was sustained during work-related activities).
 By using clear communication throughout such processes, you’ll ensure that your professional relationships with your employees are built on a strong foundation.

 The Flat Career Ladder